Foundations of geometric approximate group theory: Left-invariant (pseudo-)metrics on groups

-Recall from Definition \ref{DefDelone1} the definition of a Delone set in a metric space.
+A particularly important class of examples of lcsc groups for our purposes are countable discrete groups.
+In this context we have, by Lemma \ref{AutomaticAdmissible} and \cite[Section 1]{Smith}: \begin{corollary} A discrete group $\Gamma$ admits a left-admissible metric if and only if $\Gamma$ is countable.
+Moreover, for a metric $d$ on a countable discrete group $\Gamma$ the following are equivalent: \begin{enumerate}[(i)] \item $d$ is left-invariant and proper; \item $d$ is left-adapted; \item $d$ is left-admissible. \end{enumerate} \end{corollary} While left-admissible metrics on lcsc groups are far from unique, different left-admissible metrics share a number of important properties.
+For example, we will see in the next section that they all lie in the same coarse equivalence class.
+To given another example, recall from Definition \ref{DefDelone1} the definition of a Delone set in a metric space.
+Let $G$ be a lcsc group and $\Lambda \subset G$.
+Recall from Definition \ref{def:syndetic, commensurable} that $\Lambda$ is \emph{left-syndetic} in $(G,d)$ if there exists a compact $F \subset G$ so that $G \subset \Lambda F$.
 The following proposition guarantees that Delone sets in lcsc groups with respect to a left-admissible metric admit a purely group theoretic characterization: \begin{proposition}[Characterization of Delone sets in lcsc groups, \cite{BH}] Let $G$ be a lcsc group, $\Lambda \subset G$ a subset and $d$ a left-admissible metric. \begin{enumerate}[(i)] \item $\Lambda$ is uniformly discrete in $(G,d)$ if and only if the identity $e \in G$ is not an accumulation point of $\Lambda^{-1}\Lambda$. \item $\Lambda$ is relatively dense in $(G,d)$ if and only if it is left-syndetic. \end{enumerate} In particular, the property of being a Delone set in $(G, d)$ is independent of the choice of $d$. \end{proposition} \begin{definition} A subset $\Lambda$ of a lcsc group $G$ is called a \emph{Delone set in $G$} if it is a Delone set with respect to some (hence any) left-admissible metric on $G$. \end{definition}